Savage Vengeance: Production

 According to the director's commentary on the 2013 DVD release of the film, director Donald Farmer, met actress Camille Keaton while shooting his film, Cannibal Hookers, through a mutual friend.
 In 1988, Farmer was signed on as the casting director to the film No Justice and was in charge of finding celebrities to cast in the film.
 Farmer states he intended to put Keaton into as many films as possible.
 No Justice was shot in the spring of 1988 and Savage Vengeance was shot in the fall of 1988.

 Farmer claims on a podcast, he pitched a film idea entitled Savage Vengeance to film producer Mel Lieberman of Lettuce Entertain U. The storyline would have involved Keaton's character as a detective cop who would kill criminals.
 Lieberman instead hired Farmer to write and direct what would be Savage Vengeance.
 The film's budget is estimated to be less than $6,000.
 It was shot in Tennessee on video.

-Scream queen Melissa Moore made a cameo early in the film as a rock-pop singer performing at a bar; however, it was stock footage from a previous film by Farmer.

 The film was completed and shelved for five years until Magnum Video approached Farmer to include two of his films in a Grave Dancer collection.

 In 2013 a special edition DVD was released by Massacre Video, including a rare interview with actress Camille Keaton.

 Remake

-The film received a remake in 2020.
+The film received a remake in 2020 which was distributed by SRS Video.
+Donald Farmer was the producer and played a law professor.

+Reception

+The authors Joseph A. Ziemba, Annie Choi, and Zack Carlson criticized the film for being "light on thrills and even lighter on kills".
+They wrote, "Mostly the film consists of extended rape scenes that aren't particularly explitive; they pale in comparison to those in I Spit on Your Grave.
+The assaults in Savage Vengeance are just uninspired devices that fail at disturbing the viewer."
+In a positive review, Dan Tabor of Cinapse called the film "the Troll 2 of rape/revenge films", writing, "It's a film that, while hilariously bad, had more interesting drama going on behind the scenes than in front of the camera."